Freedom of the press in Ukraine: Orange revolution and Yushchenko presidency (2004–2010)

-Since the Orange Revolution (of 2004) Ukrainian media have become more pluralistic and independent.
+Since the Orange Revolution (of 2004) Ukrainian became more pluralistic and independent.
 For instance, attempts by authorities to limit freedom of the press through tax inspections have ceased.
-Since then the Ukrainian press is considered to be among the freest of all post-Soviet states (only the Baltic states are considered "free").
+Since then the Ukrainian press was considered to be among the freest of all post-Soviet states (only the Baltic states are considered "free").

 After the 2005 Orange Revolution, Ukrainian television became more free.
 In February 2009 the National Council for Television and Radio Broadcasting claimed that "political pressure on mass media increased in recent times through amending laws and other normative acts to strengthen influence on mass media and regulatory bodies in this sphere".

 In 2007, in Ukraine's provinces numerous, anonymous attacks and threats persisted against journalists, who investigated or exposed corruption or other government misdeeds.
 The US-based Committee to Protect Journalists concluded in 2007 that these attacks, and police reluctance in some cases to pursue the perpetrators, were "helping to foster an atmosphere of impunity against independent journalists."

 In Ukraine's provinces numerous, anonymous attacks and threats persisted against journalists, who investigated or exposed corruption or other government misdeeds.
 The US-based Committee to Protect Journalists concluded in 2007 that these attacks, and police reluctance in some cases to pursue the perpetrators, were "helping to foster an atmosphere of impunity against independent journalists."
 Media watchdogs have stated attacks and pressure on journalists have increased since the February 2010 election of Viktor Yanukovych as President.

 In December 2009, and during the 2010 Ukrainian presidential election, campaign incumbent Prime Minister of Ukraine and presidential candidate Yulia Tymoshenko complained Ukrainian TV channels are manipulating the consciousness of citizens in favor of financial and oligarchic groups.
 As of January 2009, Ukrainian Prime Minister, Yulia Tymoshenko refused to appear in Inter TV-programmes "until journalists, management and owners of the TV channel stop destroying the freedom of speech and until they remember the essence of their profession - honesty, objectiveness, and unbiased stand".